Riksrevisjonen/pods-hackathon-2023/case.md

 As a first step, you will use an R package developed by OAG to explore data from the National School Registry, and combine this with information from the [Central Coordinating Register for Legal Entities](https://www.brreg.no/) as well as geographical information from [The Norwegian Mapping Authority](https://www.kartverket.no/).

-Furthermore, we will provided you with two datasets containing data we put together from the [Norwegian Directorate for Education and Training](https://www.udir.no/tall-og-forskning/statistikk/).
+Furthermore, we have provided you with two datasets containing data we put together from the [Norwegian Directorate for Education and Training](https://www.udir.no/tall-og-forskning/statistikk/).
 These include information on educational inputs (teachers, salaries, expenditure), outputs (number of students) and results (grades, dropouts, absence from school).
 There is one set of tables for GSK schools and another set of tables for VGO schools.

 It will be your job to combine, analyze and visualize the data.
 Communication of your findings will be central to the quality of your work.